 What happens after diagnosis?

 Diagnosing lipoedema involves a general health checkup.
-Holistic treatment includes compression therapy, maintaining a healthy weight, balanced nutrition, as well as your emotional well-being.
+Holistic treatment includes compression therapy, maintaining a healthy weight, balanced nutrition, as well as supporting your emotional well-being.

-The main elements of treating lipoedema are:
+Treatment elements of lipoedema are:

 - Compression therapy